huyhoanphuc/roomsanddoors-20-20-20-20-20-20/README.md

-    Singleplayer = false -- Runs more Then 1 Player Code else
+    Singleplayer = true -- Runs more Then 1 Player Code else
     print("Loaded in print Multiplayer") -- loaded in 1 player
     repeat task.wait()